JRMZdev/Mercado-Liebre/README.md

 ## Description:

 Mercado Li(e)bre is a Website clone for the Marketplace platform Mercado Libre.
-Built using **HTML** and **CSS**, this is the first version of the project developed in the Full Stack web development boot camp at Digital House at Digital House.
+Built using **HTML** and **CSS**, this is the first version of the project developed in the Full Stack web development boot camp at Digital House.

 [**Project link**](https://mercado-liebre-ohsj.onrender.com/)